Deep learning models help predict protein function

 Our protein family database – Pfam – is used by a diverse range of researchers across the globe.
 Open access to the protein family data stored in Pfam has helped experimental biologists understand protein function, aided structural biologists’ insights into protein structure, given computational biologists rapid access to protein sequence information, and let evolutionary biologists trace the origins of proteins.

 With help from new deep learning models, Pfam has increased the protein sequence annotation and function data available within the database by unprecedented amounts.
 Research published in the journal Nature Biotechnology demonstrates how deep learning methods developed by Google Research could be trained using data from Pfam to accurately annotate many previously undescribed protein domains, shedding light on potential protein function.
-This new data added to Pfam has expanded the database to such an extent, it would have taken several years to achieve the same result manually.

 Deep learning and protein function